 Ed Hallen found 5 ways of showing social proof that influence credibility:

 - Expert: When an authority in your industry says awesome stuff about you.
 It works because people look up to them and value their opinion as a thought leader.
 It’s the halo effect applied as a psychological marketing trigger.

 - Celebrity: Ed mentions the extended self as the reason this works.
-People search for group membership to mark their position in society, and feeling attached to a celebrity sort of creates this attachment to a product or brand.
+People search for group membership to mark their position in society, and feeling attached to a celebrity kinda creates this attachment to a product or brand.

 - User: Your readers tend to put themselves in the shoes of others.
 Testimonials, even about your content to help trigger subscribers, can inspire action.
 Imagine a case study of how your content helped a user do something wonderful!
 That story would be super powerful.

 - Wisdom of the crowds: If tons of people already trust you for awesome content, why shouldn’t more?
 Ed hints that this tactic of showing the masses who subscribe to your content appeals to the fear of missing out.
 What are your visitors missing who aren’t subscribers?

 - Wisdom of your friends: This is actual word of mouth, likes on social media, and similar referrals.
 In one study, referrals were 18% less likely to churn—making this super powerful.

 Give Your Readers Something Sweet For Becoming Subscribers

 3. Build Tools And Give Them Away Fo’ Free

 Click To Tweet is a popular tool that more than 15,000 WordPress blogs use to increase the number of social shares for their blog posts.
 Those who use it love it to add functional visual breaks into their content while increasing their shares and traffic.
 Win-win-win.